Post

 For a real matrix \(G\) with SVD \(G=U\Sigma V^T\), its matrix sign is \(\mathrm{sign}(G) = UV^T\).
 It has the same singular vectors as \(G\), but all its non-zero singular values are 1.
 The matrix sign is also the orthogonal polar factor in the polar decomposition \(G = U_p H\), where \(U_p = \mathrm{sign}(G)\) is orthogonal (or an isometry) and \(H = (G^T G)^{1/2}\) is positive semi-definite.

-Numerically, \(\mathrm{sign}(G)\) can be computed via iterative methods like Newton-Schulz, which we’ll revisit.
+Numerically, \(\mathrm{sign}(G)\) can be computed via efficient iterative methods.

 Part 4: PolarGrad – A Unifying Preconditioning Perspective (Lau et al., 2025)